oktytncy/OCI/remote_peering/remote_peering.md

     ![image5](print_screen/5.png)

-7. Create Local Peering Gateway for VCN-B-Spoke named **LPG-BtoA**
+7. Create a Local Peering Gateway for VCN-B-Spoke named **LPG-BtoA**

 8. Add a route rule to the Default Route Table for VCN-B-Spoke.
-With this rule, all the traffic 10.0.1.0 which is are subnet-A is going to be pass through the LPG-BtoA
+With this rule, all the traffic 10.0.1.0/24 which is are subnet-A is going to be pass through the LPG-BtoA

     ```shell
     Target Type: Local Peering Gateway